InstRO/InstRO/readme.md

 Namespaces are not indented.
 Therefore, a class definition starts at column 0.

-We use include guards which correspond to the directory structure leading to the respective file.
+Include guards are to correspond to the directory structure leading to the respective file.
 For example, a header file located at lib/include/instro/pass/foo/Foo.h has the include guard INSTRO_PASS_FOO_FOO_H.

 A *clang-format* configuration file is included in the top level of the repository.
 The configuration assumes a tab width of two spaces.

 ### Naming

-Although we use namespaces to separate distinct entities, we still reflect this in the name of a class.
+Although we utilize namespaces to separate distinct entities, we still reflect this in the name of a class.
 For instance, a Pass which is specialized to work with ROSE would be named RosePass and put into the Rose namespace.